adamtow/cronios/documentation.md

 - **Lock Detection** 🔒: Check this option to prevent your shortcut from running when the screen is locked.
 This is useful for those shortcuts that require access to data that is only accessible when the device is unlocked (i.e. your Health data).
 - **Exclude From Success Notifications** 🌒: Check this you do not want the shortcut to appear in the list of successfully run shortcuts.
 Useful for shortcuts that run very frequently (i.e. every minute).
 - **🗑 Delete**: Delete the current cron job and return to the Cronios Home screen.
 - **❌ Close Without Saving**: Don't save any changes made to the cron job and return to the Cronios Home screen.
-If **Auto Save** is enabled, this menu item does not appear.
-- **✅ Save Changes**: Save changes to the cron job and return to the Cronios Home screen.
-If **Auto Save** is enabled, this menu item does not appear.
+This only appears for new cron jobs.
 - **Cronios Home**: Tapping the Cronios logo returns you to the Cronios Home screen.

->Note: Enable Auto Save in [Cronios Settings](#settings) to automatically save changes to your cron job.
-Disable it if you want to be able to revert changes you make during the editing process (just remember to tap  **Save Changes** when you are done).

 <span id="shortcut-select" class="section-header"></span>
 ### Choosing Shortcuts